Countryside

 Over the next 30 years, it is predicted that the numbers of over 60s will double.

-HAIRE recognises that more is to be done to promote healthy ageing in rural communities and older people could hold the key to revitalising rural communities.
-HAIRE aims to empower older people to define the support they need and participate in the design and delivery of services.
+HAIRE recognised that more is to be done to promote healthy ageing in rural communities and older people could hold the key to revitalising rural communities.
+HAIRE aimed to empower older people to define the support they needed and participate in the design and delivery of services.

-The project is funded by Interreg 2 Seas, which promotes territorial cooperation between the UK, France, Belgium and the Netherlands.
+The project was funded by Interreg 2 Seas, which promotes territorial cooperation between the UK, France, Belgium and the Netherlands.

 'Guided conversations'

-HAIRE will use an innovative structured technique known as 'guided conversations' as part of a toolkit designed to find out what older people in rural communities want and need.
-Researchers will then help communities design and set up solutions to their problems using the voluntary, public and private sectors.
-The project will encourage rural and coastal communities to:
+HAIRE used an innovative structured technique known as 'guided conversations' as part of a toolkit designed to find out what older people in rural communities want and need.
+Researchers then helped communities design and set up solutions to their problems using the voluntary, public and private sectors.
+The project encouraged rural and coastal communities to:

 • define what support they need